sedelmeyer/predicting-crime/pages/data.md

 Please note that we have also performed a secondary subsetting of `crime-type` classes in our subsequent [prediction models](models.md).
 This was done as a comparative analysis to attempt to overcome the imbalanced classes existing in our primary set of `crime-type` classes and to examine potential changes in predictive accuracy when we subset for a smaller grouping of particularly meaningful classes.

-We mention this secondary subsetting of classes here primarily becuase this additional subset is examined via PCA in a later section of this EDA.
 The seconday subsetting of classes can be summarized as such:

 ```
 crime-type 	crime-type-name 	   crime-count